mohanmca/MohanLearningGround/src/main/md/Mind/motivational_quotes_videos.md

 # Going fast
 * If you want to go fast, go alone; if you want to go far; go togther.
-* If everything seems under control youíre just not going fast enough.
+* If everything seems under control youÔøΩre just not going fast enough.
 * "Move fast and break things.
 Unless you are breaking stuff, you are not moving fast enough."
 * Sometimes you need to slow down to go fast
 * If you wish to travel Far and Fast, travel light